-(AED in millions) 2020 2019
+(AED in millions) 2021 2020

-At 1 January 55 68
+At 1 January 103 55

-Credited/(charged) in profit or loss 47 (1)
+Credited in profit or loss 49 47

-Credited/(charged) to equity 1 (12)
+Credited to equity 2 1

+Foreign currency translation difference from foreign operations (4) -

-At 31 December 103 55
+At 31 December 150 103

-16.4.1 Deferred tax asset amounting to AED 52 million (2019: AED 30 million) is in respect of tax losses carried forward and temporary differences on depreciation of assets and provisions.
-Deferred tax asset amounting to AED 51 million (2019: AED 17 million) pertains to valuation losses on investment property.
+16.4.1 Deferred tax asset amounting to AED 59 million (2020: AED 52 million) is in respect of tax losses carried forward and temporary differences on depreciation of assets and provisions.
+Deferred tax asset amounting to AED 91 million (2020: AED 51 million) pertains to valuation losses on investment property.

-During the year, the Group has unrecognized deferred tax assets relating to certain subsidiaries in Oman, Egypt and Lebanon of AED 432 million (2019: AED 436 million).
-Based on the Group's strategic plan and taking into account the local tax laws and regulations in these countries, the recognition of deferred tax asset is limited to the extent of future taxable profits.
-Full recoverability of deferred tax assets is unlikely since the subsidiaries in Oman, Egypt and Lebanon (2019: Oman and Egypt) are not expected to generate sufficient taxable profits and valuation gains in the foreseeable future.
+During the year, the Group has unrecognized deferred tax assets of AED 318 million (2020: AED 432 million) relating to its subsidiaries in Oman, Egypt and Lebanon.
+Based on the Group's strategic plan and taking into account the local taxation laws and regulation in those countries, the recognition of deferred tax asset is limited to the extent of future taxable profits and full recoverability of deferred tax asset is unlikely since these subsidiaries are not expected to generate sufficient taxable profits and valuation gains in the foreseeable future.